skyflowapi/skyflow-go/README.md

 	filePath := "<file_path>"
 	if saUtil.IsExpired(bearerToken) {
 		newToken, err := saUtil.GenerateBearerToken(filePath)
-		if err != nil {
+    //or saUtil.getSATokenFromCredsFile(credsMap) to generate token using cred json as a string format if err != nil {
 			return "", err
 		} else {